 The simplicity of serving fresh burrata cheese with pasta takes it to a whole new level!
 The burrata cheese is lusciously creamy and has so much flavor and pairs so well with a rich homemade tomato sauce.
-It's also amazing on other sauces such as a Basil Pesto or Vodka Sauce Pasta.

 When served over hot pasta, the burrata cheese will slightly melt and with every spoon, you'll want more!
 It looks so decadent and fancy, but it's actually really easy to make and tastes unreal!

 I recently served this burrata pasta for a big family dinner and it was a huge hit, so I knew I had to share the recipe for you all to try.

 Table of Contents

 - Creamy and dreamy.
 Burrata cheese is the star of the show and transforms ordinary pasta into a rich and luscious plate of food

 - Quick and Easy.
 With minimal ingredients and straightforward steps, this recipe is perfect for busy weeknights or when you have last minute guests

 - Versatile Delight.
 You can customize burrata pasta with your favorite pasta sauce.
 Here I’ve served it with a homemade marinara sauce but it would also be amazing on other sauces such as a basil pesto pasta or even vodka sauce pasta